danhklein/Kyubot/README.md

 ## Set up

+Currently in order to send commands to a BLE device through the Web Bluetooth API you will require a device running chrome OS.

-Copy and Paste into your browser and enable the highlighted flag for 'Web Bluetooth'
+Copy and Paste this into your browser and enable the highlighted flag for 'Web Bluetooth'.
 >chrome://flags/#enable-web-bluetooth

+Is your Bluetooth off?
+Turn on your Bluetooth.

 ##Links:
 -[Sphero Developer Portal](https://developer.gosphero.com/)